Xerdiosa/akbar-codes/content/about.md

 draft: false
 ---

-My name is Muhammad Aulia Akbar, senior year student at University Of Indonesia studying computer science.
+My name is Muhammad Aulia Akbar, software engineer at Shopee.
-I focus on back-end engineering, with 2 year of experience in golang.
+I focus on back-end engineering, with 4 year of experience in golang.

 ## Experience